Syncano/syncano-testing-examples/README.md

 }
 ```

-Most should be familiar for you, but let's take a look at this two lines of code:
+If you followed the previous parts, the code should be familiar to you.
+But let's take a closer look at this two lines of code:

 ```javascript
 import tempInstance from '../tempInstance';